RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Implementation

 \subsection{Hardware components}

 As a baseline to implement a RAPID \ac{ap}, we use the mm-FLEX experimental platform \cite{Lacruz_MOBISYS2020}.
 This open platform is composed of a baseband processor including a Xilinx Kintex Ultrascale FPGA plus high-speed AD/DA converters and DDR memory banks.
 Besides, it is connected through a PCIe interface to a Core i7 processor card co-located within the same hosting chassis.
-The latter implements configuration and control tasks not only for the FPGA and converters, but also for the RF front-end.
+The latter implements configuration and control tasks for the whole system.

-The baseband processor is configured to fulfill the bandwidth requirements of IEEE 802.11ad/ay standards ($1.76$~GHz), using a sampling frequency of $3.52$~GSPS for both AD/DA converters (with $2$ samples per symbol).
+The baseband processor is configured to fulfill the bandwidth requirements of IEEE 802.11ad/ay standards ($1.76$~GHz), using a sampling frequency of $3.52$~GSPS for both AD/DA converters, with $2$ samples per symbol.

 The RF front-end includes a $60$~GHz up/down converter and phased antenna arrays from Sivers \cite{SIVERSIMA}.
 The device is able to operate on all the channels defined in the IEEE~802.11ad/ay standards \cite{802.11ad,802.11ay}.
-As can be seen from \fig{fig:testbed}, the device integrates two independent $16$-element linear antenna arrays, one used for transmission and one for reception.
-Both can be freely configured with independent \ac{awv} belonging to different codebooks.
-The system can be configured in real-time using USB and SPI interfaces, as well as GPIO pulses for the quick \ac{bp} changes require for beam training and tracking.
+As shown in \fig{fig:testbed}, the device integrates two independent $16$-element linear antenna arrays, one used for transmission and one for reception.
+The codebook of \acp{bp} for both arrays can be freely configured.
+The system is controlled in real-time using USB and SPI interfaces, as well as GPIO pulses for the quick \ac{bp} changes required for beam training and tracking.